 Travel & Flight Anxiety

 Vacations are supposed to be an escape from the stress and anxiety your daily routine.
-But no matter how prepared you are, travelling is a stressful event.
+But no matter how prepared you are, traveling is a stressful event.
 From missed flights to long lines at TSA to unforeseen weather events, there’s always something.
 And for some, the most nerve-racking part of travel is the flight itself!
 According to some estimates, between 2.5% and 6.5% of the US population struggles with aviophobia, or fear of flying.

 This makes aviophobia is one of the most common fears, causing massive amounts of stress and anxiety leading up to and during air travel.
 So how to do you beat flight anxiety and relax on your next getaway?
 Read on for five simple, holistic hacks to reduce your flight anxiety!*